I already spotted them in the store, their white stalks dimly gleaming from the crate. It is Spargelzeit (white asparagus season)!

 White asparagus is delicate and finicky and there is usually at least one rod that turns out woody.
 Perhaps it so popular because the perfect bite can be so elusive.

+Spargel is sold everywhere in Germany from early April to late June.
 The skin should appear lightly luminescent - not dull - and the head should be closed.
 White asparagus must have solid rods that break easily, but are not overly flexible.
-Ceck for freshness by rubbing the rods together and listen for a squeak indicating they are moist.
+Check for freshness by rubbing the rods together and listen for a squeak indicating they are moist.
 For easier cooking, select spears of uniform thickness.

 - Klasse extra - Best quality with straight rods, minimum diameter of 12 mm (15/32 inch) and closed tips.
 Suitable for an entree and cost 8 to 12 euros per kilo.